 Robby Graham was born in Omagh and is the Artistic Director of Southpaw Dance Company in Newcastle-upon Tyne.
 He specialises in creating large scale, mass movement productions with community casts of hundreds, recently creating RISE, the opening event for Brent: London Borough of Culture 2020, with 230 local performers in front of the iconic Wembley Stadium.
 Robby was Choreographer and Movement Director for Marianne Elliott’s acclaimed production of Angels in America at the National Theatre.
 He also choreographed Pericles, the National Theatre’s first Public Acts performance incorporating over 200 community cast members from all over London, as well as choreographing the large-scale adaptation here of Johnathan Harvey’s Beautiful Thing for Greenwich Docklands Festival.
 More recently Robby directed and choreographed Leave to Remain at the Lyric Hammersmith with music by Bloc Party’s Kele Okereke.

 Nandi Jola is a South African born poet and Writer.
 She is also a creative writing facilitator.
 Her debut poetry collection with Doire Press is due in the Spring/Summer of 2022.
 Her work includes The Journey a one-woman verse performance that opened the International Literature Festival Dublin in October 2020.
-She is representing Northern Ireland at the Transpoesie Poetry Festival in Brussels with her poem Enthomology.
+She was representing Northern Ireland at the Transpoesie Poetry Festival in Brussels with her poem Enthomology.
 She was commissioned by Herstory for a poem to be performed in Jerusalem.
 She is also commissioned by Poetry Jukebox and will tour Paris as part of the Centre Culturel Irlandais programme 2022.

 Mícheál McCann is from Derry.
 His poems have recently appeared in Poetry Ireland Review, Ambit, The Manchester Review, Banshee Lit, and bath magg.
 A pamphlet of poems (Safe Home) was published in 2020 by Green Bottle Press, and he was a co-editor of Hold Open the Door published by UCD Press that same year.
 He was grateful to be selected by Kei Miller for the National Centre for Writing's International Literature Showcase 2021 and he is currently working with Kerri ní Dochartaigh on a collaborative text for Skein Press’ Solstice Series forthcoming in 2022.
 He lives in Belfast.